hipe/tmx/brazen/doc/issues/009-the-git-config-narrative.md

 syntax of git config files.

-we implement our rendition of the *git* config file syntax speficially because it is complex enough for our needs without being too complex, it is well documented and it should have a relatively widespread distribution of understanding in the world.
+we implement our rendition of the *git* config file syntax speficially because

+  - it's complex enough for our needs without being too complex

+  - it is well documented

+  - it is part of a software ecosystem that has a huge enough distribution around the world that its popularity alone is a good justification for its use, notwithstanding any major CON's, of which there are none against our requirements.

 however, using the git format specifically is a bit of an afterthought. we can build out other document editors for other formats as necessary.